 The purchase order process is the journey of a purchase order (PO) from creation through purchase order approval, dispatch, delivery, invoicing, and closure.
 It also includes budget checks, contract management, quality checks, and more.

 Once a purchase order is accepted by the vendor, it becomes a legally binding document.
-A purchase order outlines required items, the agreed upon price, delivery expectations, and payment terms.
+A purchase order outlines the required items, the agreed-upon price, delivery expectations, and payment terms.

 Purchase orders provide concrete instructions for the vendor while offering buyers a solid paper trail that can be used as a point of reference when clarity is required in your procurement process.